Corns History, Family Crest & Coats of Arms

 Early Origins of the Corns family

 The surname Corns was first found in Devon, England where the "surname is derived from a geographical locality. 'the Cornish,' a Cornish man.
 We do not expect to find Cornish in Cornwall, but in Devonshire.
 Coming over the border the stranger would be called Cornish from the county he had left.
 Hence Cornish is rare in Cornwall and common in Devonshire.
 We may safely conclude that when we find Cornish in Cornwall the bearer has returned to the county whence his ancestors sprang."

 "The manor of Trevorick, [in St. Issey, Cornwall] on which the family of Cornish had their seat, was for several generations in their possession."

 "The Devonshire families of Cornish are now best represented in Newton Abbot and its neighbourhood.
 George Cornish was commander of one of the Bideford ships engaged in the Newfoundland trade in the reign of William III. "

-Important Dates for the Corns family
+Early History of the Corns family

 This web page shows only a small excerpt of our Corns research.
 Another 116 words (8 lines of text) covering the years 1296, 1375, 1450, 1465, 1523, 1685, 1677 and 1689 are included under the topic Early Corns History in all our PDF Extended History products and printed products wherever possible.